Mongol Empire: Background

 Yesugei was poisoned by Tatars when Temüjin was still young and Hö'elün's family were abandoned by their tribe on the steppe.
 They survived the hostility of other tribes and the dangers of the steppe itself, while Temüjin killed his older half-brother to secure his familial position.
 As an adult, Temüjin formed alliances with his father's ally Toghrul and an old friend named Jamukha who was now leader of his own tribe; they worked together to retrieve Temüjin's newlywed wife Börte, who had been kidnapped by Merkit raiders in retaliation for Hö'elün's abduction.
 Börte was retrieved successfully but because she had been raped in captivity, the paternity of her son Jochi was uncertain.
 With Temüjin, she had three more sons named Chagatai, Ögedei, and Tolui, and five daughters named Qojin, Checheyigen, Alaqa, Tümelün, and Al-Altan.

-The victory over the Merkit brought Temüjin prestige and a considerable following; although he and Jamuqa initially remained close, their individual ambitions soon conflicted and turned hostile.
+The victory over the Merkit brought Temüjin prestige and a considerable following; although he and Jamukha initially remained close, their individual ambitions soon conflicted and turned hostile.
 In 1187, Jamukha decisively defeated Temüjin, who took refuge in China.
 Sponsored by the Jin, he returned to the steppe in 1196 and led a successful campaign with Toghrul against the Tatars in 1196, which re-established his prestige.
 Temüjin and Toghrul steadily increased their power over the next five years, culminating in a 1201 victory over a coalition led by Jamukha.
 In 1202, Temüjin eradicated the Tatars; this left the Mongols as the preeminent power in eastern Mongolia.
 Relations with Toghrul ruptured in 1203, but Temüjin managed to avoid utter defeat and overcome Toghrul.
 The Naimans were subjugated and Jamukha was executed in the next two years.
 With these victories, Temüjin became the undisputed ruler of not only Mongolia, but a newly unified people.

-United Mongol Empire (1206–60)
+United Mongol Empire (1206–1260)

 Early organization

 Temüjin being proclaimed as Genghis Khan, as illustrated in a 15th-century Jami' al-tawarikh manuscript (Note: The tuq, a banner fashioned from the tails of yaks or horses, is placed on the right; the white tuq pictured here represent peace, while a black tuq would represent war.)